shlomif/PySolFC/CONTRIBUTING.md

 # Contributing to PySol FC

 You want to contribute?
 That's great!
+Welcome aboard.
 First of all see [these links](https://github.com/shlomif/Freenode-programming-channel-FAQ/blob/master/FAQ.mdwn#i-want-to-contribute-to-an-open-source-project-but-how-which-one-can-i-contribute-to) for general guidelines for contributing to open source.

 # Contribution constraints